d3/d3-selection/README.md

 Note that the `:nth-child` pseudo-class is a one-based index rather than a zero-based index.
 Also, the above filter functions do not have precisely the same meaning as `:nth-child`; they rely on the selection index rather than the number of preceeding sibling elements in the DOM.

-The returned selection may not preserve the index of the original selection, as some elements may be removed; you can use [*selection*.select](#selection_select) to preserve the index, if needed.

 <a name="selection_merge" href="#selection_merge">#</a> <i>selection</i>.<b>merge</b>(<i>selection</i>)

 Returns a new selection merging this selection with the specified *selection*.
 The returned selection has the same number of groups and the same parents as this selection.
-Any missing (null) elements in this selection are filled with the corresponding element from the specified *selection*, if present (not null).
+Any missing (null) elements in this selection are filled with the corresponding element, if present (not null), from the specified *selection*.

 This method is commonly used to merge the [enter](#selection_enter) and [update](#selection_data) selections after a [data-join](#joining-data).
 After modifying the entering and updating elements separately, you can merge the two selections and perform operations on both without duplicate code.
 For example: